michaeladavis2308/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 10-mirror_permissions
 - a script that sets the mode of the file hello the same as olleh’s mode:-rw-rw-r--

+* 12-directory_permissions
+- a script that creates a directory called my_dir with permissions 751 in the working directory.

 * 13-change_group
 - a script that changes the group owner to school for the file hello